What is green tea?

-It could increase insulin activity in preventing and controlling Type II diabetes.
+It could increase insulin activity, which would be useful in preventing and controlling Type II diabetes.

 Capsules and tablets containing standardised extracts have as much goodness as four cups of Green Tea.

-Six cups of Green Tea have as much caffeine as one cup of coffee.
-So, ten cups of green tea or more in a day could cause insomnia and anxiety due to the amount of caffeine in them.
+Six cups of green tea have as much caffeine as one cup of coffee.
+So, ten or more cups of green tea in a day could cause insomnia and anxiety due to the amount of caffeine.

-Maximum health benefits come from taking your Green Tea without sugar or milk, although semi-skimmed milk is acceptable.
+Maximum health benefits come from drinking your green tea without sugar or milk, although semi-skimmed milk is acceptable.